 for EMS Clinicians

-Maryland’s EMS clinicians represent the front line of prehospital care for the state’s most critically injured patients.
-From basic to advanced life support services, MIEMSS oversees certification and licensure for all the state’s 20,000 EMS clinicians.
-The Office of EMS Clinician Services provides resources for EMS clinicians at all stages of their careers.
-See below to learn about How to Become and EMT in Maryland
+Maryland’s EMS clinicians are the frontline providers of prehospital care for the state’s most critically injured patients.
+From basic to advanced life support services, MIEMSS oversees certification and licensure for all of the state’s 20,000 EMS clinicians.
+The Office of EMS Clinician Services offers resources for EMS clinicians at every stage of their careers.
+See below to learn about How to Become an EMT in Maryland

 eLicensure System